 Turn it right side out to reveal your design on the front then add the pillow form through the opening on the back.

 I love the way these all turned out.
+And if you love them you will also love this Dead and Breakfast Shadow Box!

 Here are several images!
 Feel free to pin one or all of them!